glaukommatos/Gymder/README.md

   using the same size.
 I forgot to do that, but that's a really simply change I can do for you still if you're missing it.

+## Todos

+- [ ] See about moving what logic I can out of `CardPileView` and into a view model or similar.
+- [ ] Continue to yak-shave and improve the relationship between `CardPileView` and its data source.
+- [ ] Rejig the view controllers to take advantage of the view controller lifecycle.

 ## Screenshot

 <kbd>![Screenshot](https://raw.githubusercontent.com/glaukommatos/Gymder/main/screenshot.png "Screenshot")</kbd>